F0otsh0T/hcp-vault-patterns/secrets/pki-mtls-xsign/README.md

   NEF -- N29 --> SMF;
 ```

+---

-## PKI Cross-Sign Flows: Application Based Roots
+### PKI Cross-Sign Flows: Application Based Roots

-CA Root per Application: Each Application (CNF) in this case will get it's own CA Root but the caveat here is that once a CA Root Cross-Signs, the `TRUSTED` PKI Chain then will be able to access resources Signed by that [*Signing*] Root.
+**CA Root per Application**: Each Application (CNF) in this case will get it's own CA Root but the caveat here is that once a CA Root Cross-Signs, the `TRUSTED` PKI Chain then will be able to access resources Signed by that [*Signing*] Root.

 For example, If the `PCF` Cross-Signs the CSR from the `AMF` for the `N15` interaction in the diagram above, the `AMF` will be able to access the `PCF` on both the `N15` ***AND*** `N7` Service APIs Signed by the `PCF`'s CA Root & Intermediate.